bbao200905/tvd_coverage/README.md

 ```
 pip install path/to/tvd_coverage/
 ```
-See the [Robotarium python simulator](https://github.com/robotarium/robotarium_python_simulator) and the Robotarium [website](robotarium.gatech.edu) if you want to try for yourself.
+See the [Robotarium python simulator](https://github.com/robotarium/robotarium_python_simulator) and the Robotarium [website](robotarium.gatech.edu) if you want to try it for yourself.
 Follow their install instructions to use the pycoverage_robotarium code.

+The entry point of pycoverage3d is `coveragecontrol.py` while the entry point of pycoverage_robotarium is `main_phi5.py`.